surmwill/recycler_unity/README.md

 ### Scrolling to index (45)
 - Includes indices that are not currently active in the recycler.
 - Works with dynamically sized entries.
+- Center on different part of the entry: middle, top edge, bottom edge.
+- An immediate scroll is available.

 ![](README_Images/recycler_scroll_to_index.gif)

 ### Auto-sized entries
 - Here each entry generates a random number of lines of text.
-The entry is auto-sized to fit the text using a VerticalLayoutGroup and a ContentSizeFitter.
+The entry is auto-sized to fit the text using a `VerticalLayoutGroup` and a `ContentSizeFitter`.
 - (Note: precautions have been taken to prevent inefficent spam layout calculations.
-See [Nuances](https://github.com/surmwill/recycler_unity/#preventing-spam-layout-recalculations).)
+See [Nuances](https://github.com/surmwill/recycler_unity/blob/master/README.md#preventing-spam-layout-recalculations).)

 ![](README_Images/recycler_autosize.gif)